B3N14M1N/ChatAI/backend/README.md

 	- Handles user messages, creates conversations, records usage details
 	- Optional file attachments stored and downloadable
 	- Pricing/usage summary via `GET /chat/messages/{message_id}/usage-details` and conversation-wide variant
+	- Profanity filtering: first profane message in a new chat is ignored without creating a conversation; profane messages in existing chats are saved with `ignored=1` and do not trigger an LLM call
 - Models catalog
 	- `GET /models` returns available chat models derived from `data/pricing_data.json`
 - Caching and context